Leibermuster

 Reproduction Leibermuster uniforms made in China and Turkey, created for collectors and reenactors, have become available on the market through European vendors.
-After the war, Leibermuster was the basis for the "pizza camouflage" issued to the Swiss army until the 1990s.
+After the war, Leibermuster was the basis for the "Alpenflage" issued to the Swiss army until the 1990s.

 Development

 The pattern was intended to provide some degree of camouflage in the infrared.
 It was the first pattern to be issued to both regular army (Wehrmacht) and Waffen-SS units.
 All known original images of the Leibermuster depict Wehrmacht soldiers stationed in former Czechoslovakia.
 There are no known images of Waffen-SS members wearing the Leibermuster.